arangodb/docs/3.6/transactions-limitations.md

 Cluster transactions share the underlying characteristics of the [storage engine](architecture-storage-engines.html) that is used for the cluster deployment.
-A transaction started on a Coordinator translates to one transaction per involved DBServer.
+A transaction started on a Coordinator translates to one transaction per involved DB-Server.
 The guarantees and characteristics of the given storage-engine apply additionally to the cluster specific information below.
 Please refer to [Locking and Isolation](transactions-locking-and-isolation.html) for more details